 Solicitors are required by law to inform their clients about how they are going to charge and tell them about their rights.
 This is called 'disclosure'.
-Your solicitor must inform you in writing about the costs of the work (if estimated to be more than $750) and the expenses that you have to pay.
+There are some exceptions, such as for commercial and government clients and where the total cost of the work is less than $750.
+Generally, your solicitor will inform you in writing about the costs of the work and the expenses that you have to pay.

 When should my solicitor disclose?

-In most cases, disclosure must be made before the solicitor commences to act for you.
-If it is not practical for disclosure to be made before work begins, it should be done as soon as the solicitor has the opportunity to do so.
+Disclosure must be made upon being retained.
+If it is not practical for disclosure to be made on being retained, such as where further information or documents need to be provided or reviewed by the solicitor, it should be done as soon as the solicitor has the opportunity to do so.

 How should disclosure be made?

 There is no particular way, however, disclosure must be made in writing.
 Ordinarily, a solicitor provides costs disclosure in a costs agreement.
 The agreement ordinarily sets out the following:

 - the amount you will be charged, if a fixed fee, or how costs will be calculated together with an estimate of the total legal costs for the matter;

 - that you are entitled to: